gravitystorm/openstreetmap-carto/INSTALL.md

 psql -d gis -f indexes.sql
 ```

-Additionally you need some shapefiles.

 ## Scripted download
+Some features are rendered using preprocessed shapefiles.

-To download the shapefiles you can run the following script.
-No further steps should be needed as the data has been processed and placed in the requisite directories.
+To obtain them you can run the following script.

 ```
 scripts/get-shapefiles.py
 ```

-This script generates and populates the *data* directory with all needed shapefiles, including indexing them through *shapeindex*.
+This script downloads necessary files, generates and populates the *data* directory with all needed shapefiles, including indexing them through *shapeindex*.

 ## Manual download